fzi-forschungszentrum-informatik/TSInterpret/README.md

 </p>

 TSInterpret is a Python library for interpreting time series classification.
-The ambition is to faciliate the usage of times series interpretability methods.
+The ambition is to faciliate the usage of time series interpretability methods.
 The Framework supports Sklearn, Tensorflow, Torch and in some cases predict functions.
 A listing of implemented algorithms and supported frameworks can be found in our <a href="https://fzi-forschungszentrum-informatik.github.io/TSInterpret/AlgorithmOverview/">Documentation</a>.
 More information on our framework can be found in our <a href="https://arxiv.org/abs/2208.05280"> paper<a>.

 ## 💈 Installation
 ```shell